openfaas/faas/TestDrive.md

 - [x] Network: The network `func_functions` is the default network.
 - [x] Click Create

-Once the create button is clicked faas will provision a new Docker Swarm service which will shortly be available in the list of functions on the left hand side of the UI.
+Once the create button is clicked, faas will provision a new Docker Swarm service.
+The newly created function will shortly be available in the list of functions on the left hand side of the UI.

 **Option 3 Add Function via HTTP Post**